PioneerHash/sv2-startos/template-provider/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Pioneer Hash TProxy for StartOS
+# SV2 Template Provider for StartOS

-Pioneer Hash TProxy is a StartOS service package for the Stratum V2 (SV2) Translation Proxy, enabling SV1 mining device connectivity with SV2 pools.
+SV2 Template Provider is a StartOS service package that connects to Bitcoin Core via IPC to generate and serve block templates to SV2 mining pools using the Template Distribution Protocol.

 ## Setup

 Follow the StartOS documentation [guides](https://docs.start9.com/packaging-guide/environment-setup.html) to set up your development environment.

-The service uses the [sv2-apps](https://github.com/stratum-mining/sv2-apps) repository as a submodule for the Translator implementation.
+The service uses the [sv2-tp](https://github.com/bitcoin/bitcoin) Template Provider implementation as a submodule.

 ## Building